cmosbeux/Damage/AdvReac_Test/README.md

-The ".sif" file used for each simulation can be found in this repostiroy.
+The folder containing the ".sif" files, USFs, and the mesh  used for each simulation can be found in this repostiroy under the name "AdvReac_TestCase.REF".

 # Results